IRS Direct File 2025: What You Need to Know

 Profit and prosper with the best of expert advice - straight to your e-mail.

-We’ll go over the 2025 Direct File program details to see if you qualify for this free tax filing option.
+We’ll go over the 2025 Direct File program details to see how long you may qualify for this free tax filing option, and the proposed timeline for potential retirement.

 What is IRS Direct File?